Council of Rome (382)

-The Council of Rome of 382 is a synod which took place in Rome in 382, under the leadership of Pope Damasus I, the then-bishop of Rome.
-The only surviving conciliar pronouncement is the Decretum Gelasianum that contains a canon of Scripture, which supposedly was issued by the Council of Rome under Pope Damasus in 382, and which is identical with the list given at the Council of Trent.
+The Council of Rome of 382 is a Christian synod convened in Rome in the year 382 AD, under the leadership of Pope Damasus I, being, at the time, the bishop of Rome.
+It is widely held that this council initially set a Biblical canon in a decree (that is, the Decretum Gelasianum, or "Gelasian Decree") which is identical to the list of the Council of Trent, though the historicity of this notion has been brought into question.

 Occasion

 The previous year, the Emperor Theodosius I had appointed the candidate Nectarius as Archbishop of Constantinople.
 The bishops of the West opposed the election result and asked for a common synod of East and West to settle the succession of the see of Constantinople, and so the Emperor Theodosius, soon after the close of the First Council of Constantinople in 381, summoned the Imperial bishops to a fresh synod at Constantinople; nearly all of the same bishops who had attended the earlier synod re-assembled in the early summer of 382.
 On arrival they received a letter from the synod of Milan, inviting them to a great general council at Rome; they indicated that they must remain where they were, because they had not made any preparations for such long a journey; however, they sent three—Syriacus, Eusebius, and Priscian—with a joint synodal letter to Pope Damasus, Ambrose, archbishop of Milan, and the other bishops assembled in the council at Rome.